zecure/shadowd.zecure.org/content/overview/user_interface.md

 The installer asks you for a database driver.
 The default value is *pdo_pgsql* for PostgreSQL.
 If you are using MySQL change this value to *pdo_mysql*.
+It is highly recommended to change the secret token to a random string.

 You can test if everything works by visiting */config.php*.